EarnForex/News-Trader/README.md

 **Warning!
 This expert advisor doesn't trade in a fully automatic mode!
 It only trades based on the time and price parameters that you enter before the trade.**

 News Trader is a custom MT4/MT5/cTrader expert advisor coded by EarnForex.com.
-Its main purpose is to autoamte news trading based on pre-release position opening with TP significantly greater than SL.
-It can be used to profit from high volatity during economic news announcements.
+Its main purpose is to automate news trading based on pre-release position opening with TP significantly greater than SL.
+It can be used to profit from high volatility during economic news announcements.

 It is best to use it only on zero-spread or fixed-spread trading accounts.